GlobalFishingWatch/GFW_technical_documentation/VIIRS-boat-detections.md

 ## Example queries

+these should be links to queries on the github.

 - VIIRS noise filter: eliminate VIIRS noise especially the South Atlantic Anomaly.
 - Eliminate overlapping detections
 - Join with VIIRS footprint
 - Join with VIIRS-AIS matching

 ## Related tables

+these should be links to repo or wiki pages.

 - VIIRS footprint
 - VIIRS-AIS matching